hanabi/hanabi.github.io/Reference.md

   * Normally, since it is the *Early Game*, a number 5's clue to Cathy might just be a *5 Stall*.
 However, since Alice could have given the red *Play Clue* to Donald, this is an "early" 5's clue, so it must be an *Early 5's Chop Move*.
 However, this cannot be an *Early 5's Chop Move* either, since Cathy has a playable red 1 on her chop.
   * Thus, Bob knows that this is a *Double 5 Pull*, so he blind-plays his *Finesse Position* card.
 It is blue 1 and it successfully plays.
   * Cathy knows that if this was an *Early 5's Chop Move*, then Bob would not have blind-played anything.
 Since he blind-played his *Finesse Position* card, this must be a *Double 5 Pull*.
 Cathy blind-plays her slot 4 card (the card to the right of the clued 5).

-### The Negative Blind-Play

-* Given enough negative clues on a card (and potentially some ancillary information based on the history of the game), it is possible to narrow down the identity of an unclued card in your hand to possibilities that only include playable cards that are not already touched in someone else's hand.
-* In this situation, you are expected to blind-play the card.

-### The Negative Self-Chop Move

-* If a card has negative 1, 2, 3, and 4 on it, then it is explicitly known to be a 5, while not directly clued.
-* In this situation, it would be a waste of a clue for the team to clue it directly.
-* Thus, the player should self-chop move the card.

-### The Speed-up Clue

-* The *Layered Finesse* convention (and its derivatives) are very efficient (in terms of "X for 1").
-However, sometimes it can be very slow (low tempo), as players will have to allow for all possible *Reverse Finesses* before playing anything.
-This is generally not a problem in 3-player games, but tempo is important in 5-player games.
-* Normally, when the *Finesse Target* (the card that is to be blind-played) is clued directly, it is a mistake due to someone not paying close enough attention.
-We refer to this as *Stomping on a Finesse*.
-* However, if high tempo is needed, a player can consider intentionally *Stomping* on a *Layered Finesse* in order to "speed up" the play of a specific card that leads into other players hands.
-* One complicating factor of the *Speed-up Clue* is how to differentiate it from a more-ordinary *Fix Clue*.
-In other words, after the clued card is played, on their next turn, should the player go back and blind-play the other cards?
-If it was a *Speed-up Clue*, they should.
-If it was a *Fix Clue*, they should not.
-* The key lies in the context of the clue:
-  * Would another player have tried to blind-play something before the potential *Fix Clue* was given?
-If yes, then it is not a *Fix Clue*, and it is a *Speed-up Clue*.
-  * Was it possible to take an equivalent line where a *Fix Clue* would not be needed?
-(In terms of the same number of clues, and no risk of discarding critical/playable cards.)
-If yes, it is not a *Speed-up Clue*.

-### The Layered Jump

-* If a player who is blind-playing into a *Layered Finesse* skips over a card, they are performing a *Layered Jump*.
-This player has deduced that the card they are skipping over is duplicated (or otherwise bad).
-* The card skipped over in this way will be the next thing discarded, as it is now considered known trash.
-* If a *Layered Jump* skips over a card that cannot be in your own hand, then you can determine that it must be a mistake.
-In this situation, the skipped-over card must be clued directly to re-signify that it is good.

-### Inverted Priority Finesse

-* *Priority Finesses* are considered "free", since they do not cost a clue to perform.
-Thus, it is extremely rare that a player would decline to perform one if it was possible to do so.
-* If a player declines to perform a *Priority Finesse*, and there is nothing else special going on, then they must be trying to communicate something extra.
-* They are instead calling for a *Priority Finesse* on the card that had *Priority*.
-This is called an *Inverted Priority Finesse* because it gets a blind-play from playing a card with *Priority* (as opposed to getting a blind-play from playing a card without *Priority*).
-* After a *Inverted Priority Finesse* occurs, the presence of a normal *Priority Finesse* is now known to everyone on the team.
-Thus, the normal *Priority Finesse* is preserved and should be played into on the next go-around of the table.
-* For example, in a 3-player game:
-  * Alice has a choice between playing a red 1 and a blue 2.
-Both cards are fully known, and no-one else has any clued cards, so the red 1 has *Priority*.
-  * Alice plays the red 1.
-  * Bob sees that if Alice had played the blue 2, she could have performed a *Priority Finesse* on Cathy's slot 1 card, the blue 3.
-  * Bob knows that there was no reason for Alice to decline the *Priority Finesse*, so this must be an *Inverted Priority Finesse*.
-Bob blind-plays his slot 1 card, and it is the red 2.
-  * Cathy knows that the red 1 had *Priority*, so playing it should not have caused Bob to blind-play anything.
-Thus, Cathy knows that this must be an *Inverted Priority Finesse*, and she knows that she has a blue 3 on her slot 1.
-Cathy discards.
-  * Alice plays blue 2.
-  * Bob discards.
-  * Cathy blind-plays blue 3.

-### The Skipped Discard Chop Move

-* In emergency situations, players should perform *Scream Discards* and  *Generation Discards* to save important cards.
-These two moves, along with their derivatives, the *Echo Scream Discard* and the *Compositional Discard*, should be enough to "solve" almost every sticky situation that could ever come up.
-* However, in an extremely difficult variant, or in a situation where a previous player has blundered, it might fall to one player to save the next player's critical chop card.
-In this situation, they might not be able to perform a *Scream Discard*, because they might not have any playable cards.
-And they might not be able to perform a *Scream Blind-Play*, because if the team is at 2 strikes, then the game would immediately end.
-* In this situation, the player can discard a card one-away from their chop as a *Skipped Discard Chop Move*.
-This convention is normally only used in 2-player games, because it is very unsafe, risking the discard of a critical card.
-* It is common for players to accidently *Chop Move* a card.
-Thus, the *Skipped Discard Chop Move* interpretation should almost never be entertained, simply because of how rarely it is actually needed.
-* Furthermore, this move should never be performed if there is a non-expert player playing or if it is likely to be interpreted as a mistake.

-### The Unnecessary Trash Push

-* Normally, players are only allowed to perform a *Trash Push* if the card to "get" cannot be given a direct *Play Clue*.
-Subsequently, if the card **can** be clued directly, and a *Trash Push* is done anyway, this is very strange.
-* In this situation, the very next player should blind-play their *Finesse Position* card as a *Known Bluff*.
-The receiver of the clue will interpret this as a *Trash Push Finesse* and will then play the pushed card.
-Once they play it, they will see that it does **not** match, and that an *Unnecessary Trash Push* occurred.
-* For example, in a 3-player game:
-  * All of the 2's are played on the stacks.
-  * Alice clues number 1 to Cathy, touching a single 1 on chop.
-Since all of the 1's are already played, it is globally known that this must be some kind of *Trash Push*.
-  * Bob sees that the pushed card is a red 3.
-Cathy has no other red cards in her hand, so Alice could have just clued red to Cathy instead of doing a complicated *Trash Push*.
-  * Thus, Bob knows that this is an *Unnecessary Trash Push*, and blind-plays his *Finesse Position* card.
-It is the blue 3 and it successfully plays.
-  * Cathy knows that this must be a *Trash Push Finesse* on blue 4.
-Cathy blind-plays her slot 4 card, but it is red 3 instead and it successfully plays.
-  * Cathy now knows that since the two cards did not match each other, this must have been an *Unnecessary Trash Push*.
-* Players cannot *Unnecessary Trash Push* unless the clue touches exactly 1 card.

 <br />